bagit-profiles/bagit-profiles-specification/README.md

 Status of this specification
 ---
-Version 1.0 of this specification (2013-05-19) maintained by Mark Jordan and Nick Ruest.
+Current version: 1.0 (2013-05-19).
+Maintained by Mark Jordan and Nick Ruest.

 Original draft created by members of the Access 2012 Hackfest group: Meghan Currie, Krista Godfrey, Mark Jordan, Nick Ruest, William Wueppelmann, and Dan Chudnov.